EndPointCorp/end-point-blog/2024/06/Explore_Geodatabase_Files.md

 ```

-Then use the following Python script with any changes to the parameters gdb_file and layer_name to meet your data:
+Then use or modify the following Python script with any changes needed to meet your data to the parameters gdb_file, layer_name and the unique field chosen to structure the data, the code is explained in the comments:

 ```python